 the corresponding gate or pulse sequences $S_k(\alpha_j)$ with control parameters $\alpha_j$ are used to simulate the model's prediction $\widetilde{m}_{j,k}=\widetilde{m}\qty(S_k(\alpha_j), \beta)$.
 The model learning goal function

-quantifies the quality of the match between the data-set and the simulation of a system with parameters $\beta$.
+quantifies the match between the data-set and the simulation of a system with parameters $\beta$.
 In this paper, we use a rescaled log-likelihood

 where the $\widetilde{\sigma}_k$ is the standard deviation of a binomial distribution with mean $\widetilde{m}_k$, resulting in a variation of the Mahalanobis distance \cite{mahalanobis1936generalized}.
-This function is stricly correct under the gaussian assumption and a two-level read-out.
-See Supplement \ref{supp:f_LL} for the extension for a multiple outcome read-out.
+This function is strictly correct under the Gaussian assumption and a two-level readout.
+See Sec. \ref{sec:f_LL} for the extension for a multiple outcome readout.
 The measurement process on any physical device is noisy, i.e. each $m_k$ is an estimate of a true underlying $\mu_k$.
 Therefore, a realistic data-set $\mathcal{D}$ cannot be matched exactly by a deterministic simulation.
-The function $f_\text{LL}$ is designed such that, for $n$ data points, its expectation value is $0$ when the model predicts the means $\mu_k$ correctly, and $\frac{1}{2}n^2$ if the distance is $\mu_k - \widetilde{m}_k= n\sigma_k$ for all $k$s, according to Supplement Eq. (\ref{eq:hLL_semi_mean}).
+The function $f_\text{LL}$ is designed such that, for $n$ data points, its expectation value is $0$ when the model predicts the means $\mu_k$ correctly, and $\frac{1}{2}n^2$ if the distance is $\mu_k - \widetilde{m}_k= n\sigma_k$ for all $k$s, according to Eq. (\ref{eq:hLL_semi_mean}).
 This provides a more intuitive measure of model match than the abstract value of $f_\text{LL}$, i.e. it allows to make a statement like ``the model differs from the experiment by approximately $n$ standard deviations''.